NBCLab/nimare-paper/content/subtraction.md

 Real ALE-difference scores (i.e., the ALE values for one group minus the ALE values for the other) are compared against these null distributions to determine voxel-wise significance.
 In the original implementation of the algorithm, this procedure is performed separately for a group A > B contrast and a group B > A contrast, where each contrast is limited to voxels that were significant in the first group's original meta-analysis.

-In NiMARE, we use an adapted version of the subtraction analysis method.
+In NiMARE, we use an adapted version of the subtraction analysis method in {py:class}`nimare.meta.cbma.ale.ALESubtraction`.
 Note that, unlike the original algorithm, the NiMARE implementation analyzes all voxels, rather than only those that show a significant effect of A alone or B alone.

 ```{code-cell} ipython3